oroinc/documentation/user/back-office/products/master-catalog/index.rst

 3. Provide the information following the guide in the :ref:`Create a Master Catalog Category <user-guide--master-catalog--category_creation>` section.

-.. note:: Please note that one product item cannot be linked to both a category and a subcategory.
+.. note:: Please note that you cannot link one product item to both a category and a subcategory.

 Link the Master Catalog Category to a Web Catalog
 -------------------------------------------------

-Now, when the master catalog category is created, you need to link it to a :ref:`web catalog <user-guide--web-catalog>` for the customer to view it from the storefront.
+When the master catalog category is created, you need to link it to a :ref:`web catalog <user-guide--web-catalog>` for the customer to view it from the storefront.

 Proceed with the following steps: